 7 Reasons to Visit Dubai If You are Rich

-What is the first thing that comes to mind when one thinks about Dubai?
-Is it the dazzling skyscrapers, vibrant with red…Read More
+What is the first thing that comes to mind when one thinks about Dubai?…Read More

 Dubai, United Arab Emirates, 15 May 2021: It is safe to say that the pandemic times changed our relationship with our living spaces forever and there is no going back.
 Thanks to more than a year of working and doing almost everything else from the confines and safety of our homes, we now have a better understanding of what to look for in homes.
 Another interesting realization during this period is our need for an open terrace, some greeneryand a backyard of our own, where kids can play while we unwind, breathing in some fresh air and have a cup of coffee.

 Yet another factor that contributed to our new-found aversion to high-rise buildings is of course the heightened focus on health and hygiene.
 High-rises wereprimarily designed to organize as many people as possible in one place without any special emphasison the residents’ health and hygiene (at least until 2020) However, in the wake of the pandemic, we have become less ‘touchy-feely’ and do not want to touch everything that is used in multi-storey buildings – yes you guessed it – elevator buttons, door handles, common facilities and surfaces with a 10-foot pole.